-In the U.S., our legal system provides certain rights and protections for owners of various types of property, including intellectual property.
+The U.S. legal system (as distinct from the national protections provided in the countries of our international fashion counterparts, namely, Italy, France, and the United Kingdom) provides certain rights and protections for owners of various types of property, including intellectual property.
 Rights and protections for owners of intellectual property are based on federal patent, trademark and copyright laws and state trade secret laws.
 In general, patents protect inventions of tangible things; copyrights protect various forms of written and artistic expression; and trademarks protect a name or symbol that identifies the source of goods or services.
 By striking the right balance between the interests of innovators and the wider public interest, the IP system aims to foster an environment in which creativity and innovation can flourish.

 The most common forms of IP are as follows …

 COPYRIGHT: Copyright protection extends to “original works of authorship fixed in any tangible medium of expression” from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.
 This means that everything from original poetry, movies, CD-ROMs, video games, videos, plays, paintings, sheet music, recorded music performances, novels, software code, sculptures, photographs, choreography and architectural designs are afforded protection.

 The owner of a copyright has the exclusive right to reproduce, distribute, perform, display, license, and to prepare derivative works based on the copyrighted work; such rights typically endure his entire life and for 70 years after his death.
 The exclusive rights of the copyright owner are subject to limitation by the doctrine of "fair use,” which allows for the use of a copyrighted work for purposes such as criticism, comment, news reporting, teaching, scholarship, or research is not copyright infringement.
 To determine whether or not a particular use qualifies as fair use, courts apply a multi-factor balancing test.